edekhayser/TiltingScrollView/README.md

 TiltingScrollView
 ========

-UIScrollView subclass that scrolls when the user tilts the device.
+UIScrollView extention that scrolls when the user tilts the device.

 ##Usage##